Callgent/callgent-com/README.md

 ## Contributing

 We welcome contributions from the community!
 Before submitting a pull request, please review our [Contributor Development Agreement (CDO)](CONTRIBUTING.md).

+### DCO Signoff

+The first time you commit to the repository, you need to sign the DCO manually, by creating `/.dcosign` file ( see `/.dcosign.example` ), filling it with your formal name and email address.

+Later on, each commit message will `automatically` include a `Signed-off-by` line, indicating that you have signed the DCO.